lynchdean/Open-Freelance-Hub/technical_manual/technical_manual.md

 ### 6. Future work

 - Ability to add to the profanity filter based on a report system.
+- Allow users to update their biography through the application after registratio has completed.
 - Whisper chat functionality between an employer and an applicant.
-- Swarm hosting of appliction front-end.
+- Swarm hosting of the appliction front-end to allow a fully decentralised deployment.